Demopans/SPRING_py3/README.md

 ### Running SPRING Viewer

 1. Open Terminal (Mac) or Anaconda Prompt (Windows) and change directories (`cd`) to the directory containing this README file (`SPRING_dev/`).
-2. Start a local server by entering the following: `python3 -m http.server --cgi 8000`
+2. Start a local server by entering the following: `./start_server.sh`
 3. Open web browser (preferably Chrome; best to use incognito mode to ensure no cached data is used).
 4. View data set by navigating to corresponding URL: http://localhost:8000/springViewer_1_6_dev.html?path_to/main/subplot.
 In the example above, if you wanted to view a SPRING plot called `FullDataset_v1` in the main directory `10X_PBMCs_Signac_GitHub`, then you would navigate to http://localhost:8000/springViewer_1_6_dev.html?datasets/10X_PBMCs_Signac_GitHub/FullDataset_v1